Maura McGowan

 Dame Maura Patricia McGowan, DBE (born 27 January 1957), styled The Hon.
 Mrs Justice McGowan, is a judge of the High Court of England and Wales.

 Personal life and education

 She was educated at Virgo Fidelis Convent School and the University of Manchester.

 McGowan is a Trustee of the London Irish Centre.

 Career

 She was called to the bar at Middle Temple in 1980 and began work at '2 Bedford Row' and Lincoln House chambes', specialising in Criminal law.

 She was appointed King's Counsel (previously Queen's) in 2001.

 McGowan was appointed as a Recorder in 2000 and assigned to the South Eastern circuit.
-She would later be appointed as a High Court judge in 2014 and be assigned to the King's Bench Division.
+She was appointed a High Court judge in 2014 and assigned to the King's Bench Division.
 She received the customary Dame Commander in November 2014.

 McGowan was elected a Bencher of Middle Temple in 2005 and later, a Treasurer for 2022.